In embroidered velvet crowns and robes: Laurie, a Dutch anthropologist

 “We are all Africans,” said the Sudanese woman

 The celebration was a welcome break from the protests, strikes, and constant dread of deportation.
-In recent weeks, Kidane helped organize the strikes that brought tens of thousands of asylum seekers to the streets and selected foreign embassies in Tel Aviv, and to the Knesset in Jerusalem demanding freedom and recognition of their refugee status.
+In recent weeks, Kidane helped organize the strikes that brought tens of thousands of asylum seekers to the streets and selected foreign embassies in Tel Aviv, and to the Knesset in Jerusalem demanding freedom and granting refugee status to eligible individuals.

 Four days after the wedding, thousands of Africans and allies resumed the demonstrations in Levinsky Park in south Tel Aviv, and in the afternoon protested again in front of embassies.
-They demand that the local government grant refugee status to eligible individuals and repeal the new amendment to the Prevention of Infiltration Law by releasing detainees in the Saharonim detention center and the Holot facility.
+Now, they demand also that the local government repeal the new amendment to the Prevention of Infiltration Law by releasing detainees in the Saharonim detention center and the Holot facility.
 Addressing these basic requirements is essential to relieving the global humanitarian crisis experienced locally.

 |Listening attentively, holding many posters: "We want refugee rights"|